 They will see porn.
 Don’t waste time hoping they won’t.
 Teach them it’s not real life, it’s just acting.
 Don’t despair when you discover they’ve seen it.
 Talk about it.
 Sexting may be illegal for under-eighteens but it’s normal for so many teens, and often a precursor to dating.
 Talk to them about their digital footprint.
 Would they take their top off in geography class?
 Would they mind if granny saw?
 Then there’s grooming.
 Even young kids need to know people aren’t always who they say they are online.
 Never give personal details away.
 Help kids to become media savvy so they understand how companies target them.
 And teach them how to switch off.
 Charge devices downstairs.
 No phones in bedrooms.
 That means you too.
 Because our kids aren’t the only addicts.
 How often do you fob them off while you’re absorbed by your phone?
 Values are caught not taught warns Hill.
 The family media agreement she suggests every family draws up (with the kids) won’t work unless you’re in.

 The recurring theme of the book?
 Talk, talk, talk to the kids and it’ll be fine.
 The more their online life is integrated into family life the better decisions they’ll make.
 Its unintended consequence is that it shines a glaring spotlight on our own smartphone habits, which are more damaging and deep-set than we’d like to admit.
 Yes, we need to help our young people to survive and thrive in this digital world.
 But increasingly many of us are waking up to the fact that we need to look at our own smartphone dependence too.

-Left To Their Own Devices, by Katharine Hill, published by Muddy Pearl.
-Katherine Hill will discuss the book and the issues it raises at the Aye Write Festival, Glasgow, on March 15.
+Left To Their Own Devices, by Katharine Hill, is published by Muddy Pearl.